AdobeDocs/campaign-web.en/help/v8/content/content-components.md

 ## Container {#container}

-You can add a simple container inside which you will be able to add another content component.
-This allows you to apply a specific styling to the container, which will be different from the component used inside.
+You can add a simple container inside which you add another content component.
+This allows you to apply a specific styling to the container, which is different from the component used inside.

 For example, add a **[!UICONTROL Container]** component and then add a [Button](#button) component inside that container.
 You can use a specific background for the container, and another one for the button.